 View Categories

-Every device using the Internet must have a unique MAC address – which is why the MAC is used locate a device on every LAN in the world.
+What is a MAC Address: Every device using the Internet must have a unique hardware MAC address – which is why the MAC is used locate a device on every LAN in the world.
+Never before has this MAC Address changed on a device making it an important and useful identifier on all Networks.

-Luckily it’s easy and you should only have to do it once.
-We are working on alternative solutions.
+Luckily it’s easy turn off, and you only have to do it once per device having the issue.

 Solution: turn off MAC Randomization on your Kibosh’s WiFi: